WICG/webmonetization/docs/link.md

 import Specifications from '@site/src/components/Specifications';
 import BrowserCompat from '@site/src/components/BrowserCompat';

-To add web monetization to your page, you will need to add a `<link>` tag with a `rel='monetization'` indicating that some content on the page is monetized.
+To add Web Monetization to your page, you will need to add a `<link>` tag with a `rel='monetization'` indicating that some content on the page is monetized.
 While an HTML document can contain unlimited monetized `<link>` tags, implementations may restrict how many of those links are actually monetized.

 ## Examples